samverh/Rooster/README.md

 * Maximal distribution of a course's activities earns +20 points, but points are taken if the distribution is not optimal
 * Every student that does not fit in the room takes -1 point
 * Per student, +1 point is earned per individual non-conflicting course
+* Each course conflict per student results in -1 point

 ### Bounds of the problem
 **Upper bound:**